shu8/Stack-Overflow-Optional-Features/README.md

 Parses cross-site links when viewing them. eg. meta.stackexchange.com/questions/2312231/blah-blah --> Blah Blah

 - Show answer counts on sidebar:
-Shows the answer counts to questions shown on the Linked/Related section on the sidebar in their tooltip
+<s>Shows the answer counts to questions shown on the Linked/Related section on the sidebar in their tooltip</s>
+**Update:** I have removed this feature because I felt that it was sending to many API requests and I kept on getting throttle violations; I can only think other users would be facing this issue as well.

 - Button to add author's name to hyperlinks:
 Adds a button on the editor toolbar to show a dialog to insert a hyperlink with the post's author automatically fetched an inserted